appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 ## Properties

 Properties allow you to edit the table, connect it with other widgets and customize the user actions.
-All these properties are present in the property pane of the widget.
-Given below is a table of widget properties.
+All these properties are present in the properties pane of the widget.

 | Property       | Type | Definition | Code Snippet |
 | ---------------|------|------------|--------------|